International Short Film Competition

 When are finalists announced?

-Filmmakers will be notified in mid-September if their film has been chosen as a finalist for screening at our festival.
+Filmmakers will be notified in mid-February if their film has been chosen as a finalist for screening at our festival.